Back to SQL iQuery

 Just call it from Command entry if you want to scan QRPGLESRC, otherwise pass in the source file name as the first parameter:

 >call coztest/scanmbr Src File Src Lib Member SEU Type Last Chg Text QRPGLESRC COZTOOLS AAAREADME TXT 03/25/2013 Read me first

 Available: June 2, 2021

 Each SQL Tool includes a link to it's documentation.
 This is an evoling document and is updated frequently.
-We are using SQL Tools to help produce these "reactive " web pages linked below.
+We are using SQL Tools to help produce the pages linked below.
 It currently supports mobile and desktop experiences.
-Click or tap the SQL Tool name (below) and it's current parameters and documentation will appear.
+Click or tap the SQL Tool name (below) and it's current parameters and documentation should appear.